premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-In C#, a method is a code block that contains a series of statements used to perform particular operations.
+In C#, a method is a code block that contains a series of statements used to perform specific operations.
 Methods must be declared within a class or a structure.
 They help save time by reusing code.

 </blockquote>